winterdharma/DharmaPearls/01_agama/dirgha/DA_9.md

 73\.
 “There are another four things, which are four miraculous abilities.
 [1] Here, a monk contemplates the samādhi of desire and accomplishes the practice of cessation.
 [2] The samādhi of effort, [3] samādhi of mind, and [3] samādhi of contemplation are likewise.
 {:#p73}

 74\.
 “There are another four things, which are four dhyānas.
 Here, a monk rids himself of desire and bad and unskillful things.
-With perception and contemplation, this seclusion gives rise to joy and happiness, and he enters the first dhyāna.
-He ceases having perception and contemplation.
-With inner belief and unified mind, he has no perception or contemplation.
-His concentration gives rise to joy and happiness, and he enters the second dhyāna.
+With perception and examination, this seclusion gives rise to joy and happiness, and he enters the first dhyāna.
+He ceases having perception and examination.
+With inner belief and unified mind, he has no perception or examination.
+His samādhi gives rise to joy and happiness, and he enters the second dhyāna.
 Parting with joy, he cultivates equanimity, mindfulness, and effort, knowing his own happiness is what’s sought by the noble ones.
 Mindful, detached, and happy, he enters the third dhyāna.
 Parting with painful and pleasant formations, his previous sorrow and joy ceases.
 Neither discomforted nor happy, he’s detached, mindful, and pure, and he enters the fourth dhyāna.
 {:#p74}

 75\.
 “There are another four things, which are four Brahma temples: 1.
 Kindness, 2. compassion, 3. joy, and 4. equanimity.
 {:#p75}

 76\.
 “There are another four things, which are four formless samādhis.
-[1] Here, a monk goes beyond all perception of form, and all his previous perceptions of anger.
-Not being mindful of different perceptions, he contemplates the abode of measureless space.
+[1] Here, a monk goes beyond all notions of form, and all his previous notions of anger.
+Not being mindful of different notions, he contemplates the abode of measureless space.
 [2] Abandoning the abode of space, he enters the abode of consciousness.
 [3] Abandoning the abode of consciousness, he enters the abode of nothingness.
-[4] Abandoning the abode of nothingness, he enters the abode with and without perception.
+[4] Abandoning the abode of nothingness, he enters the abode with and without conception.
 {:#p76}

 77\.
 “There are another four things, which are four foundations of Dharma: The Dharma foundation of not craving, Dharma foundation of not being angry, Dharma foundation of right mindfulness, and Dharma foundation of right samādhi. [\[6\]](#n6){:#ref6}